srraghavdev/Login-App/README.md

 # Project Structure

-1.The project has four pages i.e. LandingPage.js,Login.js,Profile.js and Signup.js.\
+The project has four pages i.e. LandingPage.js,Login.js,Profile.js and Signup.js.\
-2. Assets folder with camera image found in profile image.\
+Assets folder with camera image found in profile image.\
-3.Components folder with Input and Button compoenents both of which are styled custom components.\
+Components folder with Input and Button compoenents both of which are styled custom components.\
-4.firebaseConfig where all the firebaseConfig is stored.\
-5. App.js has all the Routes for each page.\
+firebaseConfig where all the firebaseConfig is stored.\ App.js has all the Routes for each page.\
-6. Each component has an index.js file and a styles.css file.\
+Each component has an index.js file and a styles.css file.\
-7.Custom favicons placed in the public folder\
+Custom favicons placed in the public folder\

 # Steps to setup project locally